superpck/line-login-nodejs/README.md

-# LINE Login Node.js + TypeScript Project
+# LINE Login with Node.js, TypeScript, and Express 5

-This project demonstrates how to implement LINE login functionality using Node.js, Express, and TypeScript.
+This project demonstrates how to implement LINE login functionality using Node.js, Express 5, and TypeScript.
 It provides a simple authentication flow that allows users to log in with their LINE accounts and view their profile information.

 ## Table of Contents